angelomouawad/P2-coursematerial-2425/01-oo/09-super/assignments/02-shape/assignment.md

 ## Task

 Copy the starter code to `student.py`.
-As you can see, it defines an abstract class `Shape` with abstract properties `perimeter` and `circumference`.
+As you can see, it defines an abstract class `Shape` with abstract properties `area` and `perameter`.
 We ask of you to write four classes.

 ### `Rectangle`